-With Summer coming to an end, cold days are coming and that means more time indoors.
-Sime the pandemic I spend more time at home than before.
-I know I´m not the only one whose lifestyle changed back in March 2020.
-Anyway, here are some of my tips I use to get back to midpoint and calm frazzled nerves.
-They have become very handy over the past months.(and even years!)
+With Summer coming to an end, cooler days are coming, meaning more time indoors.
+Recently I seem to spend more time at home than before COVID times.
+I know I´m not the only one whose lifestyle and habits shifted.
+Some of the things I do to get back to midpoint and calm frazzled nerves.
+Hoping that some of them my resonate with you too.
+Generalife Sunset Alhambra FEX Festival

 How to Be Kind to Yourself